 IV.
 Tenure Schedule

-- Associate Professor: At the end of a four-year probationary period an associate professor must be notified in writing either that tenure has been awarded or that the appointment will not be renewed at the end of the fifth year.
-An associate professor who has served previously as assistant professor at the university shall have tenure from the date of appointment to the rank of associate professor.
+- Associate Professor: At the end of a four-year probationary period an untenured associate professor must be notified in writing either that tenure has been awarded or that the appointment will not be renewed at the end of the fifth year.
+An associate professor who has served previously as assistant professor at the University shall have tenure from the date of appointment to the rank of associate professor.

-- Assistant Professor: At the end of a six-year probationary period, an assistant professor must be notified in writing either that tenure has been awarded or that the appointment will not be renewed at the end of the seventh year.
-If an assistant professor has served previously as an instructor at the university under a contingency appointment (see policy on Appointment of Faculty Contingent on Completion of Academic Requirements), that year will not be considered as part of the probationary period.
+- Assistant Professor: At the end of a six-year probationary period, an untenured assistant professor must be notified in writing either that tenure has been awarded or that the appointment will not be renewed at the end of the seventh year.
+If an assistant professor has served previously as an instructor at the University under a contingency appointment (see policy on Appointment of Faculty Contingent on Completion of Academic Requirements), that year will not be considered as part of the probationary period.

 - Early Tenure Decision: The initiation of any tenure recommendation before the full probationary term ends must be made by the faculty member.
 The decision emanating from such a request shall be considered as final.
 If the decision is negative, the faculty member will be notified in writing that the following contract year will be terminal.
 A negative decision for promotion to the associate professor or professor rank before the end of the probationary period shall not be considered as a negative tenure decision.

-- Extension of Probationary Period: Under circumstances of an exceptional nature, an assistant professor may apply for an extension of the tenure probationary period.
+- Extension of Probationary Period: Under circumstances of an exceptional nature, an untenured assistant professor may apply for an extension of the tenure probationary period.
 The application must be made before the fifth year of the probationary period begins, and it must provide the reason for the request and evidence that the faculty member has to date made satisfactory progress toward tenure.
 The application will be reviewed by the department chair whose recommendation will be forwarded to the dean. the dean will make his/her recommendation to the Provost and Vice Chancellor, who will have final authority.
-In the case of the School of Medicine, the dean will make his/her recommendation to the chancellor.
+In the case of the School of Medicine, the dean will make his/her recommendation to the Chancellor.
 If the application for extension is denied, the faculty member may then follow the established grievance procedure.

 - Computing Years of Credit Toward Tenure: In order to facilitate the administration of tenure review procedures, there shall be a common tenure anniversary date of May 15 for all tenure-eligible academic appointments.
 This tenure anniversary date will not necessarily coincide with the faculty member's date of initial appointment.
 A year of credit toward tenure is earned in any year in which a tenure-eligible faculty member has a full-time active employment status (including leaves of absence without pay) for no less than six months between July 1 and June 30.
 The time spent on sick leaves and disability leaves of absence will not be considered as part of the probationary period.